What is an online marketplace?

 What is the fee for?

 Rather than a ‘fee’, we prefer to call it an investment: an investment of time, resource, and innovation.
 It allows us to invest in your web shop, invest in improving the Veo technology platform, invest in your marketing, invest in our team and staff, and invest in our ethical projects and partner organisations.

-The 15% from each sale goes towards the upkeep of all the vendor shops across the Veo marketplace, it goes into our full mix marketing campaigns promoting all the brands & products, and it goes into spreading awareness about the benefits of healthy ethical sustainable living.
+The 15% from each sale goes towards the upkeep of all the Brand shops across the Veo marketplace, it goes into our full mix marketing campaigns promoting all the brands & products, and it goes into spreading awareness about the benefits of healthy ethical sustainable living.